nikhgupta/scrapix/README.md

 ## Usage :: vBulletin Threads

 This gem is able to scrape vBulletin threads for images.
+It uses `Mechanize` gem for this purpose.

 To use the `vBulletin Thread Scraper` inside your ruby applications, simply do:

     scraper = Pixlr::VBulletin.new # create the scraper